Mcphylus12/Mcphylus12/README.md

 Im a full stack dev with most of my experience in C# but enjoy picking up whatever is needed to get the job done.
 I have a particular interest in clean design and architecture and how to keep an application high quality over a long lifetime while being maintained by more than 1 person.
-Gamer outside of works an im usually up for anything team based regardless of thats involved.

 ### Current projects